jstolarek/skye-dsh/doc/lineage.md

     [ lineageQ a (lineageAnnotQ name (key a)) | a <- tbl ]
 ```

-These primitives show are here primarily to demonstrate the concepts behind
+These primitives are here primarily to demonstrate the concepts behind lineage
-lineage transformation.
-They are not actually used to perform the
+transformation.
+They are not actually used to perform the transformation for
-transformation for reasons explained later.
+reasons explained later.

 Lineage transformation by example